ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> We heard you like `Monad`, so we made you a `Monad` out of a `Monad`, so you can
-A> monadically bind when you are monadically binding.

-The interpreter, `.unsafePerformIO()`, has an intentionally scary name to
-discourage using it except in the entrypoint of the application.

 Penerjemah di atas, `.unsafePerformIO()`, memang sengaja dinamai seperti itu
 untuk menakut-nakuti pengguna agar tidak menggunakannya selain di titik awal
 aplikasi.

-This time, we don't get a stack overflow error:

 Sekarang, kita tidak akan mendapat galat mengenai *stack overflow*: